Developer API

 }

 // data_filekey is NOT a raw box.
-Unpack the MsgPack struct first:
+Unpack the current full-name MsgPack struct:

-// Recover the filekey from k with your enc_sk, keep it in memory only — never persist it.
+// Keep the recovered filekey in memory only — never persist it.

 1. Read data: